open-feature/spec/specification/appendix-A.md

 Given below are features this provider **MUST** support,

-> - Provider must be initiated with a pre-defined set of flags provided to a constructor
+- Provider must be initiated with a pre-defined set of flags provided to a constructor
-> - Feature Flag structure must be minimal but should help testing OpenFeature specification
+- Feature Flag structure must be minimal but should help testing OpenFeature specification
-> - EvaluationContext support should be provided through callbacks/lambda expressions
+- EvaluationContext support should be provided through callbacks/lambda expressions
+- Provider must support a means of updating flag values, resulting in the emission of `PROVIDER_CONFIGURATION_CHANGED` events
-> - Provider must be maintained to support specification changes
+- Provider must be maintained to support specification changes

 ## SDK end-to-end testing